KiCad/kicad-source-mirror/pcbnew/pcb_io/allegro/utils/WORKLOG.md

     * PASTEMASK_TOP = 5

   * Looking at the ASCII headings, the three/layer is PAD, thermal relief, anti-pad (in <V172)
     * The order in the comps seems to be AP/TR, TR/AP, PAD, X (x is unknown, seems always 0x0 >=V172)
   * S62D38 in BB-AI tells use it is in order: AP (72.000), TP (null), PAD (62.000), X (unknown function)
  * TSM is index 14 in BB-AI

+## 2025-09-05

+* Start to consider a multi-step approach, parsing as:
+   * Binary data -> Kaitai-like field structs, then
+   * To a DB object, which mirrors data (presumably) in the BRD DB file
+   * Then resolve inter-object links
+   * Then to KiCad objects, or to an ASCII dump format

+* 0x14 (graphic?) can also point to 0x01 (arc), as well as segs

+* GRAPHIC_DATA_NAME/GRAPHIC_DATA_NUMBER are the same thing:
+    * ARC = 256
+    * LINE = 257
+    * RECTANGLE = 259